 What goes with tarragon chicken?

 Despite its distinct anise-y flavor, this is a versatile main dish that goes with many side dishes.
 But since I bake the chicken in a 450°F oven, I like to serve it with a side dish that I can cook in the same oven.
-So I often serve tarragon chicken with roasted green beans, with roasted broccoli, or with roasted bell peppers.
+So I often serve this dish with one of the following sides:

 What about leftovers?